lh3/gfatools/doc/rGFA.md

 |`SN`|`Z` |Name of stable sequence from which the segment is derived         |
 |`SO`|`i` |Offset on the stable sequence                                     |
 |`SR`|`i` |`0` if the segment is on a linear reference genome; `>0` otherwise|

+The figure on the right shows an example rGFA.

 [miniasm]: https://github.com/lh3/miniasm/
 [canu]: https://github.com/marbl/canu